 Reserves are a common industry practice used by payment processors and other financial institutions to ensure that merchants are able to cover chargebacks from their buyers.
-Square uses what’s known as a “rolling reserve”, in which a percentage of each credit card transaction is set aside and released on a rolling basis.
-These funds still belong to you and are only used if you are unable to cover a chargeback; if no chargebacks occur, you receive the full amount.
+Square uses what’s known as a “rolling reserve”, in which card payments subject to a reserve have a percentage set aside and released on a rolling basis.
+These funds still belong to you and are only used if you are unable to cover a chargeback.
+If no chargebacks occur, you receive the full amount.

 Prepayment for goods or services.
 If you are collecting payment in advance of delivering the purchased goods or services, we may place a reserve on your account until Square has a better understanding of your customer chargeback and refund rate.

 Chargeback rates in your industry.
 Some businesses sell products or services that are more prone to chargebacks.
 This is especially true when a buyer may have a different expectation of the product or service than what is delivered, which is more common for home contracting and repair services, professional services and travel and tourism services, as well as for custom-made products, such as furniture.

 Chargeback rate for your account.
 If a significant number of your customers are disputing their purchases and/or if you have insufficient funds to support those chargebacks, we may place a reserve on your account until your rate of disputed payments goes down.